cytomining/pycytominer/README.md

 - **Metadata features:** These feature names are prefixed with `Metadata_`, indicating that the data in these columns contain metadata information.

-- **Morphological features:** These follow CellProfiler’s naming conventions, where default compartments are labeled as "cells," "cytoplasm," and "nuclei."
+- **Morphological features:** These follow CellProfiler’s naming conventions, where default compartments are labeled as "cells," "cytoplasm," and "**nuclei**."
 If users have different compartments in their dataset, they will need to manually specify those compartments using the `compartments` [parameter](https://pycytominer.readthedocs.io/en/stable/pycytominer.cyto_utils.html#pycytominer.cyto_utils.cells.SingleCells.compartments).

 ## API